 - Affidavit of Financial Support – this form provides verification of your sponsor’s financial support for your education while studying at Western.
 The affidavit form can be found here.

-- Bank Statement or letter from your sponsor’s financial institution – bank statement/letter can be no more than 30 days old and must confirm at least $15,000 US dollars available to pay for your educational expenses.
+- Bank Statement or letter from your or your sponsor’s financial institution – bank statement/letter can be no more than 30 days old and must confirm at least $15,000 US dollars available to pay for your educational expenses.

 - Secondary (High School) Transcript or Proof of Secondary (High School) graduation – unofficial copies are acceptable for this initial step, though official copies will be required to complete your admission.
 Transcript must show your date of graduation.
 If you have not yet graduated from high school, submit your current transcript and request an official copy be sent to the Office of Admissions upon your graduation.